Guidance

 This section gives HM Passport Office operational staff information about names in Croatia.

-Names in Croatia consist of:
+Names in Croatia usually consist of a forename and surname.

 Change of name

 Name changes are allowed in Croatia.
+Names can be changed for reasons other than marriage, divorce or adoption.

 Following a change of name the Croatia passport must be changed before the holder can apply to have other documentation changed.